No, That’s Not The Reason

 (Bad Word Alert!
 Though it’s part of a quoted sentence…therefore even my mother would forgive its use in this case).

-During my time on Facebook, a comment on a friend’s wall appeared in my feed to which I responded.
-In the post, some of my friend’s friends–were singing the praises of the football coach at their alma mater, the University of South Carolina.
+During my time on Facebook, I responded to a comment in a friend’s post where some of my friend’s friends–were singing the praises of the (then) football coach at their alma mater, the University of South Carolina.

 I believe I was the only interloper in the conversation, when I offered an unfavorable opinion about the coach.